s-0-p-h-i-a/Engine_Cycle/README.md

     - Demonstrates state-machine thinking, enum-based indexing, and multi-file C organization.

     - Conceptual and not yet functional, intended as a visual, hardware-based learning exercise.

+3. **Arduino One Cylinder Simulation (WIP / PoC)**

+    - Design plan to simulate one cylinder moving through combustion cycle using LEDs and a breadboard.
+    - Will be expanded to an LED Matrix-based simulation of an inline 4 engine.

 ---
 ## Structure